-In the case of a child who normally lives during the school week with more than one parent at different addresses, the home address for the purpose of school admissions will be that of the parent who lives closest, as measured by straight line distance to the academy.
+27 In the case of a child who normally lives during the school week with more than one parent at different addresses, the home address for the purpose of school admissions will be that of the parent who lives closest, as measured by straight-line distance to the academy.
 If a family has more than one home, we will take as the home address the address where you and your child normally live for the majority of the school term time.
+In either scenario if you can show that your child spends an equal amount of time at both addresses during school term time, you can choose which address to use on the application.